Plow74/mdexample/file.md

 Scopes.”
 Corrected applicable launch scenarios in Step 13 of “Authentication and Authorization for Patient and User Scopes.”
-Amended Step 10 of “Authentication and Authorization for Patient and User Scopes” by removing non-USCDI mapped US Core IG FHIR resources.</td>
+Amended Step 10 of “Authentication and Authorization for Patient and User Scopes” by removing non-USCDI mapped US Core IG FHIR®® resources.</td>
 <td>08-07-2020</td>
 </tr>
 <tr class="odd">